MyBord/mybord-client/docs/architecture.md

   * The folder that contains the react application source code.
 * **hooks/:**
   * Folder containing custom hooks.
+* **static/:**
+  * Contains static data that is often used for application configuration and dummy data.
 * **styles/:**
   * Contains all global styling.
 Note that styling dedicated to individual components should be stored in the components folders within the react folder.